workgroupengineering/Documentation/tutorials/developing-for-mobile/create-a-cross-platform-solution.md

 # Create a cross platform solution

+Make sure you use latest .NET 6 SDK. iOS especially requires developers to use 6.0.203 SDK or newer.

 Install the Avalonia dotnet templates.
 Version `0.10.13` and above adds support for mobile.

 ```bash